Yes, you can keep your car if you file for bankruptcy, but it may depend on the exemptions in your state and the type of bankruptcy filed.

 Understanding Bankruptcy Exemptions

-A bankruptcy exemption is a law that allows filers to protect certain property from being sold and the value being distributed to creditors.
+A bankruptcy exemption is a law that allows filers to protect certain personal property from being sold and the assets being distributed to creditors.
 There is usually a modest exemption limit on the value of your vehicle.
-For example, the North Carolina exemption on motor vehicles is $3,500 per G.S. § 1C-1601.
-In South Carolina, the motor vehicle exemption is $5,000 (with adjustments for inflation).
+For example:

-- You are up to date on payments or the vehicle is paid for.
+- You are up to date on payments, or the vehicle is paid for.

 - The exemption covers the net value of your vehicle.